drewbarontini/documents/workflow/planning.md

 ### Themes & Focus

-Something that I learned from [Mike Vardy](https://twitter.com/mikevardy) — and slightly modified — is to create _Themes_, as well as a monthly (or weekly, in my case) _Focus_.
+Something that I learned from [Mike Vardy](https://twitter.com/mikevardy) — and slightly modified — is to create _Themes_, as well as a monthly _Focus_ (or weekly, in my case).

 For example, the _Themes_ that I use are: